 You have to have valuable material that is worthwhile no matter how you decorate it.
 Otherwise it's all icing and no cake.
 Seems good at first, but is unsatisfying and leaves you upset in the bathroom.

-And even if they come to think you have the same info they can get elsewhere, they'll still come to taste the flavor they like best.
+So that even if they come to think you have the same info they can get elsewhere, they'll still come to taste the flavor they like best.

 And when you make it WEIRD, you make it it PROPRIETARY.
 They can't get your particular and surprising angle anywhere else but from you.

 And that is where they place value – not on information as a commodity they can get anywhere – but on your persona/package/brand.